thk123/se4be-website/index.md

 I have been writing code for ten years in a range of industries including science, technology, games and healthcare.
 In this time I have learnt how good software practices speed up delivery and increase code quality.

-I am really motivated to use my experience of software engineering experts fulfil their technologies potential.
-Please [get in touch](mailto:hi@tkiley.co.uk) to unlock your expertise.
+I am really motivated to use my experience of software engineering to help experts fulfil their technologies potential.

+Please [get in touch](mailto:hi@tkiley.co.uk) to see how I can help make the most of your expertise.

 ## Course Syllabus